-- Not to be confused with the garden ornamental nasturtium (genus Tropaeolum) which is not closely related to watercress.
+However, it should not be confused with the garden ornamental nasturtium (genus Tropaeolum) which is not closely related to watercress.

-- According to the Watercress Company, it can help reduce the visible signs of skin ageing as it can also increase collagen production;
+According to the Watercress Company, it can help reduce the visible signs of skin ageing as it can also increase collagen production.

-- When choosing watercress, ensure leaves are dark green and consume quickly within 2 days.
+When choosing watercress, ensure leaves are dark green and consume quickly within 2 days.
 Store in the fridge.
-Wash leaves in water with a few drops of vinegar;
+Wash leaves in water with a few drops of vinegar.

-- Fun fact: Edith Cresson was French Minister of Agriculture (1981-83) and grew to French Première Ministre (1991-92).
+Fun fact: Edith Cresson was French Minister of Agriculture (1981-83) and grew to French Première Ministre (1991-92).